-ReadSpeaker allows the text on the page to be read out loud to you.
+ReadSpeaker allows the text on a Blackboard page to be read out loud.

-Click on the ReadSpeaker icon for instructions or click Listen to get started.
+- Click on the ReadSpeaker icon and select the Play or Listen button to get started.

 Ally (Blackboard’s ADA Compliance Tool)

-Ally is a tool within Blackboard that provides the instructor with feedback about the accessibility of their course content and guidance on how to fix accessibility issues that arise.
+Ally is a tool within Blackboard that provides instructors with feedback about the accessibility of their course content and guidance on how to fix accessibility issues.

 Blackboard Ally automatically generates